Bojangles Coliseum

-Bojangles Coliseum (originally Charlotte Coliseum and formerly Independence Arena and Cricket Arena) is an 8,600-seat multi-purpose arena located in Charlotte, North Carolina.
+Bojangles Coliseum, originally Charlotte Coliseum and formerly Independence Arena and Cricket Arena, is a 10,829-seat multi-purpose arena located in Charlotte, North Carolina.
 It is operated by the Charlotte Regional Visitors Authority, which also oversees nearby Ovens Auditorium and the uptown Charlotte Convention Center.
 The naming-rights sponsor is the Bojangles restaurant chain.
-The building's signature domed roof is made of tin instead of steel or iron.
+The building's signature domed roof is made of tin, rather than steel or iron.
 The dome spans 332 feet in diameter and rises to 112 feet tall.

 History

-Early years (1955–1988)
+20th century

 Construction began on the Coliseum in 1953 after some delays.
 Arthur G. Odell Jr., of A. G. Odell Jr. & Associates. served as project designer, his first major project.
-James C. Hemphill, Jr. oversaw the project.
+James C. Hemphill Jr. oversaw the project.
 Another important Charlotte figure of the time, Frederick Thompson of FN Thompson Construction, had the daunting, yet, highly successful task building the coliseum.

-In September 1955 the building was opened and dedicated by Billy Graham as the Charlotte Coliseum.
+In September 1955, the building was opened and dedicated by Billy Graham as the Charlotte Coliseum.
 At the time, it was the largest unsupported dome in the world and notably was the first free-spanning dome in the United States.
 Numerous newspapers and architectural magazines ran stories about the building over the following years, especially its dome.
 Total evacuation time for the entire structure was just four minutes, while seating capacity could be anywhere between 10,000 and 14,000 seats, approximately, depending on the event.

 The Coliseum hosted numerous acts and events over its first few decades.
 A Billy Graham Crusade took place at the Coliseum in 1958.
-Elvis Presley had his first performance at the Coliseum in 1956 and his final one in 1977, being one of numerous musical acts to perform at the Coliseum during this time.
+Elvis Presley first performed at the Coliseum in 1956; his last performance there was in 1977.
+Elvis was one of numerous musical acts to perform at the Coliseum during this time.
 In 1958, a massive storm went through the region, damaging the Coliseum's roof.
 However, the roof held up despite the damage.
 In 1970, a new north entrance was added.
 Due to its location, visitors walked onto the building's upper concourse after purchasing their tickets.
 This entrance is still used today.